Change language: Español

 Uber and Lyft drivers are screened for things like a safe driving record and serious criminal charges.
 The requirements are name, date of birth, social security number, driver’s license number, and a copy of their driver’s license.

 Lyft’s insurance company adjusters should contact you within a few days of filing your report.
 Lyft maintains a $1 million insurance policy to cover passenger damages.
 The company’s insurance will only pay your damages if you were logged into the driver app at the time.
-You will be eligible for different levels of coverage depending on what phase of the ride you were on.
-If you need help negotiating with Lyft’s insurance company, get in touch with our Baton Rouge car accident lawyers.

 Art.
 2323.
 Comparative fault